MicrosoftDocs/azure-devops-docs/docs/work/customize/add-modify-wit.md

 ### Required permissions

-- To list work item types, you must have your **View project-level information** permission for the team project in the collection set to **Allow**.
+- To list work item types, you must have your **View project-level information** permission for the project in the collection set to **Allow**.
 - (TFS) To add or customize a WIT, you must be a member of the Project Administrators group or have your **Edit project-level information** permission set to Allow.
 - (VSTS)  To add or customize a WIT by customizing a process template, you must be a member of the Project Collection Administrators group or have your **Edit process** permission set to Allow